Unification of Flavor SU(3) Analyses of Heavy Hadron Weak Decays: Antitriplet Charmed Baryon Decays

 It indicates that the decays into a decuplet baryon might not be power suppressed compared to those decays into an octet baryon.
 This introduces a theoretical difficulty to understand the charmed baryon decays. \item One can find some relations between the different channels listed in Table~\ref{tab:Two_body_Cabibblo_Allowed}, Table~\ref{tab:Two_body_Singly_Cabibblo_Suppressed} and Table~\ref{tab:Two_body_Doubly_Cabibblo_Suppressed}.
 For the charmed baryon two-body decay, there is only one relation for decay width:

 This relation fits well with the data in Ref.~\cite{Patrignani:2016xqp}:

-\item In Ref \cite{Geng:2018plk}, a global fit was conducted for charmed baryon decays.
+\item In Ref \cite{Geng:2018plk}, a global fit was conducted for charmed baryon decays, particularly inspired by the recent BESIII data~\cite{Ablikim:2018bir,Ablikim:2015flg,Ablikim:2018czr}.
 In that work the sextet contribution was expressed in a different representation.
 Relating the four coefficients in \cite{Geng:2018plk} with our notations, we have~\footnote{In Ref.~\cite{Geng:2018plk}, these parameters are denoted as $a_1,\ a_2,\ a_3,\ h$.
 Here we add primes in order to distinguish them with the parameters used in this work. }:

 Such a fit was conducted with the neglect of the $H_{\overline {15}}$ terms, which might be challenged in interpreting the $\Lambda_c\to p\pi^0$~\cite{Cheng:2018hwl,Geng:2017esc,Geng:2018bow}. \end{itemize}